UltraEngine/Documentation/CPP_Widget_SelectItem.md

 # Widget::SelectItem #

-This method selects a widget item.
+For use with listbox and combobox widgets, this method selects a widget item.

 ## Syntax ##